tylerwillis/super-tortoise/content/pages/index.md

     type: section_hero
     title: 'Hi, I''m Tyler.'
     content: >
+      I'm the co-founder of [Unsupervised](https://www.unsupervised.com), which
-      I'm co-founded Unsupervised, which helps companies find new opportunities using their complex data.
+      helps companies find new opportunities using their complex data.
   - section_id: about
     type: section_content
     title: 'About Me:'